lukaskorten/jekyll-example/README.md

-# The repository for the Code Snacks page
+Repository for the Code Snacks page